corneil/demos/README.md

 Before running the demo:

-  Create The MySQL schema and MongoDB database.
+  Create the MySQL schema and MongoDB database.

   Update src/main/resources/META-INF/spring/database.properties to match the MySQL or MongoDB instances you want to connect to.